While moderate drinking may not always have consequences, alcohol abuse can lead to alcoholism or alcohol use disorder (AUD) for some individuals.

 When a person has an alcohol use disorder, they often require treatment to help them stop drinking.
 No single treatment approach works for everyone; treatment should be tailored to meet each person’s unique needs.
 People can participate in inpatient treatment, meaning they live on-site at a treatment facility, or they may choose an outpatient program, allowing them to continue living at home and work while receiving services.

-Treatment for an alcohol use disorder often involves participating in behavioral treatments like individual therapy and attending mutual self-help groups like AA.
+Treatment for an alcohol use disorder often involves participating in behavioral treatments like individual therapy and attending mutual self-help groups2 like AA.
 In therapy sessions, people can learn tools for preventing relapse and increase their motivation to stay in recovery.
 Medications are also available to reduce cravings and lower the risk of relapse.

 For people who have been drinking heavily for an extended time, alcohol use disorder treatment should begin with an inpatient or medical detox program.
-In cases of severe alcohol addiction, withdrawal symptoms can be serious and even life-threatening.
+In cases of severe alcohol addiction, withdrawal symptoms can be serious3 and even life-threatening.
 Patients may need treatment with medications called benzodiazepines to reduce the risk of severe or fatal complications.
 After completing a medical detox program, patients can transition to an inpatient or outpatient rehab facility where they participate in counseling and other services.

 What Is Alcohol Abuse?